aaron-grau/curic/react/homeworks/questions/calculator.md

 export default Calculator;
 ```

-Delete `MyComponent` in your entry file.
+Delete `Congrats` in your entry file.
 Import the `Calculator` component and
 set it to render in the DOM.
 Make sure 'Hello World' still shows up in the
 browser, this time from your `Calculator` component.